Washington, DC — State Tax Notes magazine this week honored Good Jobs First as one of two notable organizations of the year for 2015.

 Two-thousand fifteen was the third year in a row that Good Jobs First has been recognized for its contributions to United States public policy.

-as “a recognized and committed leader in educating and informing decision makers and communities on the ‘truth’ of incentives based on in-depth research, case studies and white papers.”
+In 2014, GIS Planning, Inc. and fDI Intelligence (a division of the Financial Times in London) gave LeRoy an Economic Development Leadership Award as “a recognized and committed leader in educating and informing decision makers and communities on the ‘truth’ of incentives based on in-depth research, case studies and white papers.”

 In 2013, the U.S. Library of Congress notified Good Jobs First that the Library would begin permanently archiving the content of Good Jobs First’s website as a historically important public policy record.

-This is the second time State Tax Notes has honored Good Jobs First: In 1999, it interviewed LeRoy for a series on people who had an impact on state tax policy during the 20
+This is the second time State Tax Notes has honored Good Jobs First: In 1999, it interviewed LeRoy for a series on people who had an impact on state tax policy during the 20th century.